dmichaels/public/work/summaries/dig_welcomes.md

 **Little More Background/Detail**

-* Cartera/Rakuten provides loyalty/rewards affiliate programs (frontend/backend services) for clients to incentivize customer shopping
+* Cartera/Rakuten provides loyalty/rewards affiliate programs (frontend/backend services) for clients to incentivize customer shopping.
   - E.g. We provide ability for United Airlines (the client) customers (the member) to signup/login (with frequent flyer number) and shop through the United Airline portal, and to earn frequent flyer miles for each purchase.
-  - Member gets reward (miles, or points, dollars)
-  - Client (e.g. United) gets a cut.
-  - Cartera gets a cut.
+  - Member gets reward (miles, or points, dollars) / Client (e.g. United) gets a cut. / Cartera gets a cut. / Win/win/win.
-  - Win/win/win.
   - We track purchases/transactions, gets them back from transaction aggregators (e.g. Pepperjam, LinkShare, Amazon, Performics), processes, sends _Accrual File_ to client (validate transactions), gets confirmation from client, processes response/data, distributes funds/data, et cetera.
   - I worked largely with member data, downstream (in a "Data Warehouse"), getting it into our Salesforce system where marketing emails are sent/managed.